 - To facilitate general program management and delivery including:

 b.
 Review existing courses as part of on-going program review and recommend removal of designations as necessary.

 c.
 Develop policies for waivers and exceptions to program requirements.

-- To advocate, promote and represent the General Education program.
+- To advocate, promote and represent the Core Curriculum.

 - To coordinate the general education program with other academic units subject to the regular policies and procedures established by the university faculty.